Model Pruning Enables Efficient Federated Learning on Edge Devices: Acknowledgment

 In the following, we provide detailed information for the adaptive pruning procedure described in Section~\ref{sec:adaptive_pruning}.
-There are two cases of an FL round in adaptive pruning: non-reconfiguration round and reconfiguration round.
-In every local update within a non-reconfiguration round, each client collects $g_i^2$ ($\forall i$), i.e., the squared gradient for all (including pruned and remaining) parameters in the model.
-This is done by performing an extra inner product on the gradient vector after each of the client's local update.
-This set of squared gradients is summed locally after every local update, until the sum is sent to the server in the next reconfiguration round.
+In both reconfiguration and non-reconfiguration rounds, the importance measure is summed locally after every local update, until the sum is sent to the server in the next reconfiguration round.
 Note that in non-reconfiguration rounds, only the remaining model parameters are used in computation and exchanged between server and clients.
 Since the parameter set is fixed in non-reconfiguration rounds, only the \textit{values} of the parameters need to be exchanged between the server and clients, which incurs no extra communication cost.

-Reconfiguration rounds happen on the server periodically between non-reconfiguration rounds.
-Clients are notified one round before a reconfiguration round by the server.
-In a reconfiguration round, each client sends the ``importance measure'', i.e., summed squared gradients of each parameter to the server.
-The server can obtain $\overline{g_i^2}$ ($\forall i$), i.e., the average of each parameter's squared gradient (possibly weighted by the number of processed data associated with each client).
-The server then uses the gradient information, along with an estimated time cost associated with each parameter to find an optimal subnetwork that maximizes the decrease in empirical risk per unit time.
-Finally, the server sends the new subnetwork back to clients; clients delete the previously collected importance measure and run non-reconfiguration rounds on the new subnetwork until next reconfiguration.
-An illustration of the two types of rounds is shown in Figure~\ref{fig:illustration}.
+An illustration of the two types of rounds is shown in Fig.~\ref{fig:illustration}.

-\subsection{PyTorch on Raspberry Pi devices}
+\subsubsection{PyTorch on Raspberry Pi devices}

 To install PyTorch on Raspberry Pi devices, we follow the instructions described at \url{https://bit.ly/3e6I7tG}, where acceleration packages such as MLKDNN and NNPACK are disabled due to possible compatibility issues and their lack of support of sparse computation.
 We compare our implementation with the \textit{plain} implementation by PyTorch without accelerations.
 We expect that similar results can be obtained if acceleration packages could support sparse computation.
 This is an active area of research on its own where methods for efficient sparse computation on both CPU and GPU have been developed in recent years.
 Integrating such methods into our experiments is left for future work.